 In other cases, a defective smoke detector may fail to warn occupants of a fire.
 A defective home appliance may also cause an electrocution injury if the manufacturer does not properly indicate how it will be used, moved, assembled or stored.

 The following common home appliances can cause severe injury when defective:

 In some cases a safety defect may be related to an inaccurate or insufficient safety warning on the product itself, on product packaging, or in assembly instructions.
 We investigate all aspects of an accident to build the strongest possible product liability case for our clients.

 More than a half million Americans seek medical treatment each year for injuries involving a ladder.
 The severity of these injuries may range from cuts and bruises to broken bones and brain injuries caused by a fall.
-Tragically, these accidents result in more than 300 deaths each year.
+Tragically, these accidents result in hundreds of deaths each year.

 Insurance companies are often quick to place the blame on drivers involved in car accidents.
 However, sometimes drivers involved in a crash resulting in severe injuries did nothing wrong.
 Accidents caused by defective car parts happen every year in Georgia and throughout the United States.
 That’s why it’s so common to see car manufacturers like Ford and Toyota issuing recalls on their cars, trucks, and SUVs after fatal accidents.